 English Expression: Focuses on grammar rules and spelling.
 Think ACT and SAT English when you approach this section.
 To pass you'll need to look at sentences in a paragraph and choose which option is the correct grammar example.

 Biographical Information: In this section, you'll be asked questions about yourself.
 But be careful, these can be tricky because the question might be posed in a different form later on in this section.
 Inconsistency can hurt.

 FSOT Essay: In this section, you will be provided with some essay questions.

 You'll need to answer those questions.
-However, they aren't exactly looking at your answers, but how you present your argument.
+However, they aren't exactly looking for your answers, but how you present your argument.
 This is basic Essay Writing 101.
-But it helps if you are up-to-date on current affairs because you are going to NEED some data to backup your point/hypothesis.
+But it helps if you are up-to-date on current affairs because you are going to NEED some data to back up your point/hypothesis.

 You can find my in-depth discussion on the QEP here.

 However, regardless, you need to begin writing your Personal Narrative immediately and not wait until the last minute.
 You have no idea how many people seem to wait on it and don’t even give a good product in the end.